 So, what are my thoughts ….

-Would I buy this again knowing the problems I was going to encounter – probably yes.
-I am forever the optimist and if the Sky Recognition is just a simple fix then oh wow, it really will open up a load more guiding opportunities.
-And as it autonomously runs in the background this will be ideal for STEM presentations as it is one less window I need to enlarge on the screen.
+As StarAid autonomously runs in the background this will be ideal for my STEM presentations as it is one less window I need to enlarge on the screen.

 One thing I must mention, this is not “yet” a GoTo solution.
 While the device itself performs plate solving through Sky Recognition and once recognised will provide true coordinates, that solution must be entered manually into EqMod or easier … just nudge the mount controls.
 This is something that is being looked into though.
 My own solution will be to have the guide scope and main telescope in absolute perfect alignment which would hopefully mean any pointing accuracy adjustments would be minor or even unnecessary.